kmac/nhlv/README.md

 * username: NHL.tv account username
 * password: NHL.tv account password
-* use_rogers: set to true if your account goes through Rogers
+* use_rogers: set to true if your NHL streaming account goes through Rogers
 * favs: a comma-separated list of team codes which are 1) highlighted in the game data and 2) can be filtered on using the --filter option to show only the favourite team(s)
 * scores: a boolean specifying whether or not you want to see scores in the game information.
 Spoilers.
 * resolution: the stream quality (passed in to streamlink).
 Use 'best' for full HD at 60 frames/sec.